mkosir/demozap/README.md

 Code can't lie, documentation can 💥

-DemoTab CLI keeps your code up to date with demo 💪
+DemoZap CLI keeps your code up to date with demo 💪

 ## Install